isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="Q4"></div>

-#### 4. The VTP (Air) application portal tells me that my vaccination records cannot be retrieved from the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR), What should I do?
+#### 4. The VTP (Air) application portal tells me that my vaccination records cannot be retrieved from the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR).
+What should I do?

 Please check if your Singapore vaccination records are valid through <a href="https://go.gov.sg/vax-status-query" target="_blank">this link</a> and, if necessary, re-tag your records to your most updated identification (e.g. passport/FIN/IC) number.
 Once retagging is complete, please proceed to re-submit your VTP (Air) application.